 The school calculation policy shows the progression of skills developed across the year groups.

-Where we can we try to tie all the threads of the English curriculum together with a quality text.
 At the heart of every unit is a great work of literature, which we aim to get the children as deeply involved with as possible.
 This basic principle is advocated by The Centre for Literacy in Primary Education (CLPE).
 Teachers use the CLPE’s Power of Reading resources to support the delivery of a vibrant and relevant text-based curriculum.

 Not only do children develop key skills in reading comprehension through studying texts in this way, there are numerous stimulating and inspiring writing opportunities which stem from using high-quality books.